7 Cleaning Mistakes That Leave Your House Germy

 Mistake: You don’t have a cleaning routine game plan

 Strategize the order that you clean a room so you aren’t running back and forth, which can spreading dirt to the places you just cleaned.
 For instance, if you start by mopping, then wipe off the countertops, you could be getting food bits right back onto your fresh floor.
 Cleaning top to bottom, and left to right is a more efficient routine.
-You'll wish you knew these housecleaning tricks sooner.
+Don’t miss these housecleaning tricks.

 Mistake: You use dirty sponges